What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 The California Contractors State License Board requires concrete contractors to have a license.
-Always verify that your contractor is properly bonded and insured, in case any injuries or property damage happen.
+Verify that your contractor is properly bonded and insured.

 Look for Trade Group Memberships